How to Help with Anxiety and Other Mental Health Issues in Apprentices

 With 69% of its employees aged under 30, and over 200 of them being apprentices aged over 16, the overall wellbeing of their team is extremely important to members like Laura.
 “Headmasters take great pride in being equipped to help guide and get our employees the right medical help.
 Together, we can achieve a healthy mentality.”

-For HJ’s Stress-Busting Week, we revisit a chat with Laura from Headmasters who shares four small things salons can do to ensure apprentices are looked out for and a ‘healthy mentality’ is maintained.
+For HJ’s Apprentice Week, we revisit a chat with Laura from Headmasters who shares four small things salons can do to ensure apprentices are looked out for and a ‘healthy mentality’ is maintained.

 Set up a direct, private line of contact